Eight Sleep Pod 5 Review: In-Depth Test, Final Verdict One Year on the new Pod

 There are three versions of the Pod 5 available.
 Most people get the CORE option, which goes around their existing mattress.

-• Key Features: Includes the Cover, Hub, and Blanket.
+- Key Features: Includes the Cover, Hub, and Blanket.
 It offers immersive temperature control with 2x cooling and heating capacity, thanks to the blanket syncing with the cover, sleep and health tracking, and vibration and thermal alarms.
-The blanket’s temperature is the same as the mattress surface, providing uniform temperature around the body.
+The blanket’s temperature matches the mattress surface, providing uniform warmth around the body.
 This effectively doubles the heating and cooling efficiency.

-• Key Features: Provides Immersive temperature control, elevation, and sound.
+- Key Features: Provides Immersive temperature control, elevation, and sound.
 It includes all features of the Plus model, plus the adjustable base that offers back pressure relief with zero-gravity elevation, snoring mitigation by slightly raising the head of the bed, and integrated surround-sound speakers for playing soundscapes, guided meditation, or audio alarms.
-The base is designed to fit within your existing bed frame or can be used as a standalone frame with an optional Leg Kit.
+The base fits within your existing bed frame or can be used as a standalone frame with an optional Leg Kit.
 The adjustable base and built-in speakers are new additions to the Pod 5 Ultra compared to the Pod 4 Ultra.

-• Pricing: The complete Pod 5 Ultra setup in the US starts from $6,099 for a queen size to $6,300 for a king or Cali king.
-In the EU/UK, prices begin at €6,599 for the large double size and go up to €6,699 for the Emperor size.
+- Pricing: The complete Pod 5 Ultra setup in the US starts from $6,099 for a queen size to $6,300 for a king or Cali king.
+In the EU/UK, prices start at €6,599 for the large double and go up to €6,699 for the Emperor.
 Due to the added blanket, the Pod 5 Ultra is significantly more expensive than the equivalent Pod 4 Ultra in the EU.

 Pod 5 vs. Competitors: Active Control vs. Wearables